Tocaa-ai/Talent-Invest/README.md

 - Confirming that a person or team has the real capabilities to execute your project, avoiding situations where lack of expertise leads to excessive costs or incomplete delivery.
 - Assessing developer groups seeking government or private funding to determine safe funding levels based on verified team competencies.
 - Focusing investments on **human capabilities**, not just projects, changing how financial and strategic decisions are made.
+- Most developers today use publicly available AI tools in their workflow.
+By feeding this prompt into such tools, Talent-Invest can generate a **realistic, approximate assessment of individual or team competencies**, reflecting their ability to leverage AI effectively in project execution.
 - Generating reports that provide a clear view of a team’s abilities, risks, and investment potential, enabling informed decisions in IT project management.

 ## Usage